V.A. Annual Evaluations

 - Work that promotes a culture of inclusion.
 For example, nominees may engage in service projects that cultivate a pipeline of diverse talent in the community.
 Additionally, nominees may also serve groups dedicated to improving the representation of diverse groups (e.g., professional groups).
 Furthermore, nominees may produce and disseminate research that promotes inclusion of underrepresented and diverse groups within science.

-- Teaching and mentoring committed to supporting and increasing diversity within our department, community, or profession.
+- Teaching and mentoring are committed to supporting and increasing diversity within our department, community, or profession.
 This may include creating or organizing work groups centered on DEI issues, organizing DEI learning opportunities (e.g., volunteer teaching or developing DEI-focused seminars), and supporting underrepresented minoritized individuals.